buildstream-migration/website/content/pages/installation.md

 Optionally, install the `buildstream-docs` package to have the BuildStream documentation in Devhelp or GNOME Builder.

-# Installing from source
+# Alternative install

-Until BuildStream is available in [your distro](#install_linux_distro), you will need to install it yourself from source.
+Until BuildStream is available in [your distro](#install_linux_distro), you will need to manually install dependencies.

 ## Installing dependencies